Our Executive Leadership

-Dr. Jayaraman is the Director of the Max Näder Center for Rehabilitation Technologies & Outcomes Research and a research scientist at the Rehabilitation Institute of Chicago / Shirley Ryan Ability Lab.
-He is also an Associate Professor in the Departments of Physical Medicine & Rehabilitation, Physical Therapy & Human Movement Sciences, and Medical Social Sciences at Northwestern University, Chicago, IL.
+Dr. Jayaraman is the Director of the Max Näder Center for Rehabilitation Technologies & Outcomes Research, Executive Director of the Technology & Innovation Hub (tiHUB), and a Research Scientist at the Shirley Ryan Ability Lab.
+He is also a Professor in the Departments of Physical Medicine & Rehabilitation, Physical Therapy & Human Movement Sciences, and Medical Social Sciences at Northwestern University, Chicago, IL.
 His research interests focus on developing and executing both industry-sponsored and investigator-initiated research in rehab robotics, prosthetics, orthotics, and other assistive and adaptive technologies to treat physical disability.
 He specifically focuses on using quantitative outcome measures (example wearable sensors, smart phones, biomarkers etc.) to improve the real-world use of rehabilitation technology.
 Dr. Jayaraman’s work is currently funded by NIH, DOD, NIDILRR, NSF, Industry, and private foundations.
 He earned his Ph.D. in Rehabilitation Medicine from the University of Florida, Gainesville, FL and his M.S. in Physical Therapy from Georgia State University, Atlanta, GA.

 Director Of Science & Technology

 Dr. Sugar is a Professor in the Polytechnic School, part of the Ira.
 A. Fulton Schools of Engineering.
 He started the Human Machine Integration Laboratory in 1999.
 He is currently developing wearable leg exoskeletons that assist a person to walk and run.
-These systems seamlessly transitions between walking and running.
-Dr. Sugar is also founder of SpringActive where he develops technology for prosthetic, orthotic, and exoskeleton systems.
-SpringActive has participated in multiple government-funded projects involving wearable systems, including grants and contracts from NSF, NIH, the U.S. Army and DARPA.
-The projects have involved the development of advanced compliant actuator concepts, cutting-edge prosthetics for amputees and energy harvesting from a walking foot-soldier.
-Dr. Sugar received his Ph.D. in Mechanical Engineering from the University of Pennsylvania.
+These systems seamlessly transition between walking and running.
+The lab projects have involved the development of advanced compliant actuator concepts, cutting-edge prosthetics for amputees and energy harvesting from a walking foot-soldier.
+Dr. Sugar received his PhD in Mechanical Engineering from the University of Pennsylvania.

-Mr. Sugar has served in leadership positions at multiple businesses and organizations, with extensive start up and management experience at a variety of software companies.
-As the CFO for EnviroMetrics Software, Mr. Sugar developed and implemented a sales and marketing strategy that doubled and tripled revenue in 1994 and 1995.
-Later, as COO of Essential Technologies, Mr. Sugar was in charge of developing the strategic business and financing plan which included seeking out venture capital.
-After serving on the Board of Directors for Return Central, Inc., Mr. Sugar moved on to be named the CEO of Smart Button Associates, Inc. During his tenure there, Mr. Sugar was instrumental in growing the customer loyalty software company to have over 50 clients in the hotel and hospitality industry.
-Mr. Sugar is currently the President of SpringActive Corporation which he helped found and currently oversees all its business activities.
-Mr. Sugar received his BAS in Systems Engineering from the Moore School at the University of Pennsylvania and his BSEcon in Entrepreneurial Management from Wharton at the University of Pennsylvania.
+Phil Sugar has served in leadership positions at multiple businesses and organizations, with extensive start up and management experience at a variety of software companies.
+As the CFO for EnviroMetrics Software, Phil developed and implemented a sales and marketing strategy that doubled and tripled revenue in 1994 and 1995.
+Later, as COO of Essential Technologies, he was in charge of developing the strategic business and financing plan which included seeking out venture capital.
+After serving on the Board of Directors for Return Central, Inc., Phil moved on to be named the CEO of Smart Button Associates, Inc. During his tenure there, he was instrumental in growing the customer loyalty software company to have over 50 clients in the hotel and hospitality industry.
+Phil is currently the President of SpringActive Corporation which he helped found and currently oversees all its business activities.
+He received his BAS in Systems Engineering from the Moore School at the University of Pennsylvania and his BSEcon in Entrepreneurial Management from Wharton at the University of Pennsylvania.